BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 [\\]: <!
 I have comprehensive knowledge of machine learning and deep learning algorithms and have implemented many of them, including but not limited to CNNs, RNNs, DGNs, GANs.
 I also implemented many Transformer models, including Transformer, GPT, BERT, and ViT, and plan to implement more in my ongoing project.
 I have plenty of experience with interacting with CLIP and GPT for zero-shot learning, generating pseudo labels, and conducting RLAIF, namely reinforcing learning from AI feedback. >

 Previously, in 2022, I received my bachelor's degree with honors at <a href='http://ckc.zju.edu.cn/ckcen/wbout/list.htm'>Cho Kochen Honors College</a>, Zhejiang University.
-I also got a mini-minor certificate in computer science during 2021 - 2022.
+I am proud to be a member of the Qiushi Pursuit Science Class at ZJU.

 Email:  echo @gmail.com \| sed \'s/^/jiayuzheng99/\'